 The reason our why needs to be prioritised above the what is because when we focus on the what, we can easily find ourselves setting goals from a place of should.
 For example, I should make more videos because that’s what everyone says I should do.
 I should be posting on Social Media everyday because that’s what the advice out there tells us to do.
 I hate to break it to you but doing something simply because it’s what you think you should do is not a particularly strategic approach.

 It’s also super important to know at a macro level why you are even in the business you’re in and then at the micro level, why you are choosing each and every task, goal and project in order to make that business a success.
 When we look first at with why, it gives much needed meaning to our goals.

 Let me give you a non-business related example.
 A woman looks in the mirror and decides to set a goal to lose 10kgs, she desperately wants to lose weight, so it seems like the logical step.
 However, she consistently fails to achieve this goal.
 Why?
 Because she is overlooking her deepest why.
-At the core of her desire to lose weight is the belief that when she does, she’ll finally be loveable.
-Not only does weight have absolutely zero to do with loveability, trying to lose weight to get love, is a bit like trying to cool down by blowing yourself with a hairdryer.
+At the core of her desire to lose weight is the belief that when she does, she’ll finally be lovable.
+Not only does weight have absolutely nothing to do with lovability, trying to lose weight to get love, is a bit like trying to cool down by blowing yourself with a hairdryer.

 We do this all the time in business, set goals that have little to do with what we really want to achieve.

 But that’s not all, focusing on your why also has an important impact on your sales.
 As Simon Sinek, author of Start With Why said:

 “People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe”